A marble slab in storage turned out to be an ancient Greek yearbook

 The end of the inscription translates to "of Caesar," which refers to the emperor Claudius, the fourth ruler of the ancient Roman Empire from A.D.
 41 to 54.
 The phrasing means the inscription was made during his reign.

-Liddel said it's not often researchers uncover new ancient Athenian inscriptions, especially in the U.K. They fist assumed it was a copy of an already-existing inscription in Oxford, England.
+Liddel said it's not often researchers uncover new ancient Athenian inscriptions, especially in the U.K. They first assumed it was a copy of an already-existing inscription in Oxford, England.

 "When we looked a bit closer at this inscription, we discovered that it was in fact a new document, something quite different from anything known before," Liddel said.